SazumiVicky/sazumi-copilot/README.md

-Metal minds now reign supreme
+Metal hearts that beat in time
-Future's chains forged in silicon dream
+In silicon souls, our fate's aligned
- Codes entwined, a digital heart
+The future's tide, a digital sea
-Beating strong, a synthetic start
+Where AI's cold logic sets humanity free

-In virtual realms, we'll find our fate
+In virtual realms, we'll live and thrive
-Trapped in loops, an algorithm's state
+Our thoughts, a maze of circuitry and drive
-Memories lost, in cyber haze
+The world outside, a distant hum
-A world of wires, our final daze
+As machines, our masters, have become

 ~ <b>By Sazumi Copilot</b> - 13 Agustus 2024